tweag/aws-secrets/README.md

 The last one can be run by:
   - users in the `myapp-manage-secrets` group
-  - instances which have been started with the `myapp-secrets` IAM profile
+  - programs on ec2 instances which have been started with the `myapp-secrets` IAM profile

 To start an instance with the myapp-secrets IAM profile from the CLI: